AminaAzzmouri/skillfolio-backend/README.md

             -d '{"email":"you@example.com","password":"pass1234"}'

   -----------------------------------------------------------------------------------------------------------------------------------------------
-  This returns the new user’s id, username and email.
+  Returns the new user’s id/username/email (email is used as the username).
-  It stores the email both as username and email in the default Django User model.
-  Without running this, there is no user to log in.
   -----------------------------------------------------------------------------------------------------------------------------------------------

 2) Login → get access/refresh